SlaUA/tasks/README.md

 # Todo app
-Todo app on react/redux with webpack, using autoprefixer
+Todo app on react/redux with webpack, using autoprefixer, babel(es6), etc.